bc-mihai/owncloud-open/README.md

 ## State

-Currently tested (a little) on Ubuntu 14.04 with XFCE.
+Currently tested (a little) on Ubuntu 14.04 with XFCE and Ubuntu 12.04 with KDE.
 Should work on Linux in general.
 Some issues may still arise (perhaps with custom ownCloud client configurations), in which case please report them.
 Mac / Windows support is still missing.

 ## License